-Suicidal thinking is a temporary brain attack that causes an irrational episode of emotional pain so great, that people who suffer from the thoughts think that death is the only option.
+Suicidal thinking is a brain attack that causes an episode of emotional pain so great, people who suffer from the thoughts think that death is the only option.
 They think they are worthless and that your life would be better without them.
-Totally irrational.

-That moment comes on with extreme intensity and can last anywhere from a few minutes to several hours but is often temporary.
+That moment comes on with extreme intensity and can last anywhere from a few minutes to several hours but a typical timeframe would be twenty minutes.

-In that moment of unbearable pain, their brains betray them and tell them the only way out is to kill themselves which, of course, is not the case.
-But remember, a major organ is under attack which means it’s incapable of working right and realizing other more rational options at that time.
+In that moment of unbearable pain, the sufferer’s brain betrays them and tells them the only way out is to kill themselves which, of course, is not the case.
+But remember, a major organ is under attack which means it’s incapable of realizing other, more rational, options at that time.

 “We’ve learned that the brains of people who die by suicide differ from those who die from other causes in terms of structure and function, specifically in the areas related to stress response and impulse-control.”(*Source: American Foundation of Suicide Prevention, Talk Saves Lives)